 The majority of Finnish herd bulls are formed by an insufficient number of heads.
 To justify in them the presence of bulls and since the beginning of this century groups of 15 to 20 owners of flocks established cooperative units for the maintenance of bulls.
 A bull serves in common to all herds and its cost is thus divided among the components of the consortium.

 Before adopting the artificial insemination program, there were about 2,500 groupings of this kind.
-In 1959 the breed had become the largest dairy breed in Finland and the Nordic Selection Program was launched.
+In 1959, the breed had become Finland’s largest dairy breed, and the Nordic Selection Program was launched.
 The bulls were evaluated not only for the milk production of their daughters but also for their functional traits.
 A selection by which the Nordic red races were precursors in the world.
 Currently, Finland has 152.000 cows in official dairy control.
-And there are about 191.000 rows in total, which makes this rodeo the largest pure rodeo in the world.
+There are about 191.000 rows in total, which makes this rodeo the largest pure rodeo in the world.

 FAQ